 Children Autism & ADHD

-Right To Choose Scheme For Child Autism / ADHD Assessment
+Right To Choose For Child Autism / ADHD Assessment

 The normal NHS referral pathways for a child autism or ADHD assessment are below on this webpage.
 Due to the long waiting times you may wish to use the Right to Choose scheme were you can have a referral to a NHS partner.
 The NHS will fund it.